ANU-RSAA/sso-alert/README.md

-# SSO Alert System UI Prototype
+# SSO Alert System UI

 This is the User Interface of the Siding Spring Observatory's Alert System.
 This project uses Docker Compose to set up a reverse proxy with Nginx Proxy Manager, a web application, and a PostgreSQL database.
 Each service is defined within the